Therefore by their fruits you will know them. Matthew 7:20

 Abimelech Returns Sarah

-9 Then Abimelech called Abraham, and said to him, “What have you done to us?
+9 Then Abimelech called Abraham and said to him, “What have you done to us?
 How have I sinned against you, that you have brought on me and on my kingdom a great sin?
 You have done things to me that ought not to be done!”
-10 Abimelech said to Abraham, “What did you think, when you did this thing?”
+10 Abimelech said to Abraham, “What were you thinking, when you did such a thing?”

 14 Abimelech took sheep and cattle, male servants and female servants, and gave them to Abraham, and returned Sarah, his wife, to him.
 15 Abimelech said, “My land is before you.
 Dwell where it pleases you.”
 16 To Sarah he said, “I have given your brother a thousand pieces of silver.
 It is a covering for all that are with you to see.
 In the presence of everyone, you are vindicated.”